rohan-97/Dashboard/README.md

-"# a plugin to display your index page of server in a more interactive way"
+# a plugin to display your index page of server in a more interactive way